Dacia Duster Problems You Should Be Aware Of!

 • AdBlue warning with a mileage countdown

-• Scan for stored emissions/SCR codes (very helpful)
+• Scan for stored emissions codes (very useful on modern diesels).

 • Judder pulling away